bge-barcoding/gene_fetch/README.md

 ## Authorship & citation
 GeneFetch was written by Dan Parsons & Ben Price @ NHMUK (2025).

-If you use GeneFetch, please cite our publication: Parsons et al., (2025).
+If you use GeneFetch, please cite our publication: Parsons and Price (2025).
 Gene Fetch: A Python tool for sequence retrieval from GenBank across the tree of life.
 Journal of Open Source Software, 10(112), 8456, https://doi.org/10.21105/joss.08456